karthick-kk/karthick-kk-hugo/content/resume.md

 Client: [Syntax/CoreServices](https://syntax.com) Domain: *ERP/Hosting*

+`Responsibilities:`
-Predominantly worked on oracle cloud infrastructure automation using ansible.
-Devloped scripts to remediate servers and meet CIS standards.
+- Focused primarily on automating Oracle Cloud Infrastructure tasks using Ansible, with a specific focus on developing scripts to remediate servers and ensure compliance with `CIS` standards.
-* VM Build using Ansible for `Oracle Private Cloud`(OPC) and `Oracle Cloud Infrastructure` (OCI)
+- Orchestrated the creation of virtual machines using Ansible for both `Oracle Private Cloud` (OPC) and `Oracle Cloud Infrastructure` (OCI).
-* Optimize cloud costs by scheduling automated stop/stop for app,db and server.
+- Implemented strategies to optimize cloud costs by scheduling automated start/stop procedures for applications, databases, and servers.
-* Automated Tenant creation in `Cisco ACI` using APIC APIs, ASA firewall rules and Palo alto network device clusters.
+- Automated tenant creation in `Cisco ACI` utilizing `APIC` APIs, `ASA` firewall rules, and `Palo Alto` Networks device clusters.

 `Achievements:`
-- Developed a web based security tool based on bash and php to perform automated security hardening of over 10000+ Linux servers.
-An expense of 11 USD per server spent on hardening has been completely nullified(110K->0) after this implementation.
+- Designed and developed a web-based security tool using Bash and PHP to automate the security hardening process for over 10,000 Linux servers.
+This initiative resulted in the complete elimination of expenses associated with server hardening, reducing costs from 110,000 USD to 0 USD per server.

 **Dell India [2015-2016]**